 In this article:

-If you're one of the millions of Americans receiving unemployment due to the COVID-19 pandemic, you should prepare for some of the COVID-specific benefits set to expire in the coming weeks.
+If you're one of the millions of Americans receiving unemployment due to the COVID-19 pandemic, you may already know that some of the COVID-specific benefits have changed in past months.

-In March, the Coronavirus Aid, Relief and Economic Security (CARES) Act increased funding for unemployment and expanded the group of eligible recipients.
-These relief measures addressed the sharp spike in unemployment due to the pandemic, but each has an expiration date.
+In March 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act increased funding for unemployment and expanded the group of eligible recipients.
+These relief measures addressed the sharp spike in unemployment due to the pandemic, but each change has an expiration date.

 When Do Expanded Unemployment Benefits Expire?

 If you're currently relying on expanded unemployment benefits, it's important to keep the following information in mind as you plan your budget for the coming months.
-These dates could change if legislators and the president agree to extend them further.
+The American Rescue Plan Act of 2021 (ARPA), signed into law March 2021, is the latest relief effort and the following details and timelines are based on this new legislation.
+These dates could change if legislators and the president agree to extend them further, so continue to check back for updates.

-The Federal Pandemic Unemployment Compensation (FPUC) program provides Americans receiving unemployment insurance an extra $600 per week in addition to normal state benefits.
+The Federal Pandemic Unemployment Compensation (FPUC) program provides Americans receiving unemployment insurance an extra $300 per week (this amount was previously $600) in addition to normal state benefits.
 This program is completely funded by the federal government and includes anyone receiving unemployment benefits in all 50 states and Washington, D.C.

 Can I Still Receive Regular Unemployment Benefits?